Maria-2k/Infotact-Project1-Snort-nids-project./README.md

 ---

 ## Key Learnings
-- Gained hands-on experience with Snort IDS configuration and alert analysis.
+- Gained hands-on experience with Snort NIDS configuration and alert analysis.
 - Understood the significance of intrusion detection in SOC environments.
 - Learned how to write and implement Snort rules effectively.

 ---

 ## Repository Contents
-- `project-report.pdf` – Full report documentation.
+- `project-report.pdf` – Full project report documentation.
 - `screenshots/` – Evidence of setup, rule creation, and detection.
 - `README.md` – Project overview and methodology.